vjhawar12/vjhawar12/README.md

 I'm a Computer Engineering student at McMaster University interested in **firmware, robotics, and edge AI**.
 I previously served as **Software Lead** for McMaster's Drones & UAV Team, and I now serve as **Co-President**.

-I'm currently working as an **Embedded Firmware Engineer** as part of a contract to build ESP32-based Ethernet sensor nodes for a 3000+ unit seniors village.
+I'm currently interning as an **Embedded Firmware Engineer** as part of a contract to build ESP32-based Ethernet sensor nodes for a 3000+ unit seniors village.

 Most of the projects I enjoy sit at the boundary of hardware and software: microcontrollers, sensors, communication interfaces, real-time behavior, and the kind of debugging where timing and signals actually matter.